 Either start an automatic scan for music or manually choose the folders that contain music files.

-Import the songs all at once or select individual files to exclude songs you don’t want added.
+Import the songs all at once or select individual files to exclude songs you don’t want to be added.

 The files will import to the account, making them available wherever you login.